Hargray Capitol Theatre: Today

 Today the theatre works hard to support events that will continue the rock n roll music legacy of Macon, Ga.
-One of the largest events sponsored and held at the Cox Capitol Theatre is the Bragg Jam Music Festival.
+One of the largest events sponsored and held at the Capitol Theatre is the Bragg Jam Music Festival.
 This late summer festival brings in bands from all over the country on top of supporting local artists.

-On January 5, 2018 Hargray Communications became the new venue sponsor for The Capitol Theatre.
-Hargray Communications is a phone, internet and cable provider based in South Carolina and Georgia.
-Their bold foray into the Central Georgia market was marked with an equally bold commitment to the culture and community of downtown Macon and the Central Georgia area.

 Rentals

-The Hargray Capitol Theatre serves as a rental space for events such as receptions, parties and fundraisers.
+The Capitol Theatre serves as a rental space for events such as receptions, parties and fundraisers.

-The Hargray Capitol Theatre has an open floor plan on the bottom level.
+The Capitol Theatre has an open floor plan on the bottom level.
 Their second level features a balcony with seating for 297.
 This gives the theatre an overall capacity of 650.